On the discrete Painlev\'e equivalence problem, non-conjugate translations and nodal curves: Results

 \begin{proof}[Proof of \Cref{prop:symmetry-type-LUE}] In light of the results reviewed in \Cref{subsec:paramconstraintsandobstructionstosymmetries}, the subgroup we want to describe is the stabiliser in $\widehat{W}(A_3^{(1)})$ of the set of classes of nodal curves, which in this case is

-Most of the proof follows directly from a similar computation in \cite{dP2symmetry}, in which the following (setwise) stabiliser of a subset of the symmetry root lattice for Sakai surfaces of type $D_5^{(1)}$ was considered:
+The proof is done via a similar computation to that in \cite{dP2symmetry}, in which the following (setwise) stabiliser of a subset of the symmetry root lattice for Sakai surfaces of type $D_5^{(1)}$ was considered: